matichek/AutoTraderOptions/Readme.txt

 [color=cyan]AutoTrader v0.9 January 30, 2023[/color]

+## Moded - Matija - no comission trader, super fast (no big cooldowns)

 (see Changelog for details)

 This is a "fire-and-forget" version of the "old" MK3 Universe Trader by Mkess and BurnIt!.